NCAS-CMS/cf-python/docs/source/introduction.rst

 :ref:`CF-data-model` inherited from the `cfdm` package, and so is able to process any CF-compliant dataset.
-It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.This is so that datasets that are partially conformant may nonetheless be modified in memory.
+It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.
+This is so that datasets that are partially conformant may nonetheless be modified in memory.